sistersquad/franchesca_semantha/readme.md

 ## Usage
+### note:
+this is for educational perposes only, only use this on yourself or with a targets consent

-Get your victim to download and execute the file, this could be through:
+Get your target to download and execute the file, this could be through:
 ```
 A trojan
 A phishing attack (sms, email, etc.)